cbinder705/My-Portfolio/README.md

 Hopefully by the time this project is completed i will have a slightly more professional description.
 This is also a work-in-progress, i used the tutorial mainly for learning purposes and just figured that if this was eventually going to be the website that gained me employment i wanted to get a head start.
 I also plan to add features and statistics to this website as the course moves along.
+On a side note i downloaded sass because of the benefits it has with nesting and its live update features so hopefully that is alright!

 ## Deployment SS